catalystbyzoho/codelib-stripe-payment-integration/README.md

 Upon installing this CodeLib, pre-defined Catalyst components specific to the CodeLib will be configured in your project.
 For the Stripe Payment Integration CodeLib, this will include a pre-configured [Catalyst Serverless function](https://catalyst.zoho.com/help/functions.html) ([Advanced I/O](https://catalyst.zoho.com/help/advancedio-functions.html)) in Node.js.

 When the user performs the checkout operation in the client, you can configure to execute the Advanced I/O function's endpoint(**/session**) on occurrence of that action.
 When this happens, a checkout session is created with Stripe by passing the required information such as the price ID of each product, its quantity, the currency options, and the acceptable payment methods from Catalyst's end.
 You can refer to [this](https://support.stripe.com/questions/how-to-create-products-and-prices) page to create products and their prices.
-You will need to pass the generated priceID value as a param to this endpoint.
+Fetch the API ID for the specific price value and pass that value in the price_id param.

 We will also be configuring a key named **CODELIB\_SECRET\_KEY** in the functions component which you will pass in the request header every time you try to access the endpoint of the pre-configured function in the CodeLib.
 This key allows you to access the Catalyst resources of the CodeLib securely.